sby1ce/bvsrwg-template/README.md

 This hack arose primarily due to vite-plugin-wasm not having support for Bun currently and secondarily due to the inconsistent way Vite builds WebAssembly with Svelte

+# TL;DR
+- Create new directory for Rust
+    - You need to change the directory name in
+    - `.github/workflows/deploy.yml`
+    - `.prettierignore`
+    - `.eslintignore`
+    - `vite.config.ts`
+- Change repo name in `.github/workflows/deploy.yml`

 # How to use
 ## Requirements
 - git